boot-clj/boot/README.md

   jar [:manifest {"Foo" "bar"}])
 ```

-This `build.boot` also includes an example of specifying a Maven
-dependency, in this case `me.raynes/conch`, from Clojars.

 Now we can build the project without specifying the options for each task on
 the command line–we only need to specify the tasks to create the pipeline.